ReedOnePeck/Mind-Omni/README.md

 - Muddit base model components: transformer config, transformer weights, tokenizer, text encoder, VQ-VAE, and scheduler
 - Trained checkpoints from earlier stages when launching later stages

-Dataset release is planned within 2 weeks.
-Until then, the included scripts should be treated as reference implementations for reproducing the pipeline on internally prepared data layouts.
+The released dataset packaging is described above.
+The included scripts should still be treated as reference implementations because many of them require local path edits before use.

 ## Repository Layout